bioidiap/bob.bio.spear/doc/baselines.rst

 To then run an experiment, use a command line like::

-  $ bob bio pipelines vanilla-biometrics --database voxforge --pipeline mfcc60-gmm-voxforge --groups {dev,eval} --output ./results/
+  $ bob bio pipelines vanilla --database voxforge --pipeline mfcc60-gmm-voxforge --groups {dev,eval} --output ./results/

 In this example, we used the following configuration: